 Bat Extermination vs. Bat Removal

-Learning of bats in your home can be unnerving and your first instinct might be to call the nearest pest control available, However, killing bats is illegal in Virginia.
-Bats are protected under Virginia law, which means that they can’t be killed unless there’s a threat to human health or safety.
+It can be frightening to discover bats living in your home.
+Your first instinct may be to call the pest control company.
+However, Virginia law prohibits killing bats.
+Virginia law protects bats.
+They can’t be killed unless they pose a danger to human health and safety.
 So, it is important that a licensed and experienced bat removal company is consulted.
-This will ensure that bats are removed safely and humanely from your home.
+This will ensure that the bats are safely and humanely removed from your home.

 AAAC Wildlife Removal family of bat removal experts will never use chemicals or poisons to get rid of bats, we believe in using humane and safe methods of bat removal to get rid of any wildlife infestation.